 Where will the new revenue from this reform go?

 The $9 billion annually generated from this reform will be distributed in accordance with current local property tax allocation for cities, counties and school districts.
 At least $4.5 billion will go to directly to California public schools - which are currently ranked 44th in the nation in per-pupil funding and have the largest classroom sizes in the country.
 This will be local money that will stay local, and will not go to Sacramento.
-For more information, please read the recent USC-PERE paper on the proposed reform, and our summary of SCA-5.
+For more information, please read the recent USC-PERE paper on the proposed reform.